 The process starts by making our automatic thoughts conscious.
 The first step requires you to take a kind of inventory of your potentially problematic ways of thinking.
 Before you can change your thoughts, you have to become aware of how you’re thinking—no judgment or correction yet.

-You can take an inventory of your automatic thoughts for a week or you can explore them in therapy with a trained professional.
-Escott asks her clients to tell her which cognitive distortions they noticed after one week.
+You can take an inventory of your automatic thoughts for a week, or you can explore them in therapy with a trained professional.
+Escott asks her clients to identify cognitive distortions they noticed during one week.

 Either way, the first step is essential because we can’t correct problematic, automatic thinking without becoming aware of what we’re thinking in the first place.